Setup a proxy server with Raspberry PI, Raspberry PI OS Lite and Squid

 sudo nano /etc/squid/squid.conf

-in this file I’ll leave the default port used from clients to use proxy.
-If you want to change it, identify and edit the following line:
+In this file, I’ll leave the default port used by clients to use the proxy.
+If you want to change it, identify and edit the following line (you can do a search in nano text editor with CTRL+W):

 http_port 3128

-to restrict networks allowed to use squid proxy, I will comment all lines starting with “acl localnet src” just by adding an ashtag (#) at the start of line.
-I’m going to allow my network by typing the following configuration line:
+To restrict networks allowed to use squid proxy, I will comment all the lines starting with “acl localnet src” just by adding an ashtag (#) at the start of the line.
+I’m going to allow my only my local network by typing the following configuration line:

 acl localnet src 192.168.1.0/24